An interpretable wildfire spreading model for real-time predictions: Modeling

 The actual velocity profile inside the plantation is determined by the following force balance over a differential section:

-where $C_d\approx 0.25$ is an indicative value for the drag coefficient \citep{Gonçalves2023}, and $A_{pl}$ ([=] m$^{-1}$) is the total surface area that exerts drag on the flow, per unit control volume ($A_{pl}$ is usually expressed as the product $A_{pl}=\alpha\,s_{pl}$, where $s_{pl}$ is the area per solid volume ratio \citep{Pimont2012}).
+where $C_d$ is the drag coefficient \citep{Gonçalves2023}, and $A_{pl}$ ([=] m$^{-1}$) is the total surface area that exerts drag on the flow, per unit control volume ($A_{pl}$ is usually expressed as the product $A_{pl}=\alpha\,s_{pl}$, where $s_{pl}$ is the area per solid volume ratio \citep{Pimont2012}).
 Invoking the mixing-length hypothesis as a simple turbulence closure model, we may write:

 where it has been argued \citep{Inoue1963, Finnigan2007} that the fluid dynamics inside the plantation are satisfactorily captured by assuming a constant eddy size, $l_m$ ([=] m).
 Combining \cref{eq:DragForce} with \cref{eq:MixingLength} and setting $u(H)=u_H$ for the velocity at the top of the plantation leads to the following exponential profile inside the canopy: